-An assessment of the principal risks and uncertainties that may impact our business strategy, earnings or profitability are set out on page 52 and 53 of the 2017 Annual Report and Accounts.
-Note 8 and 16 to 18 to the financial statements further describe how the above risks relate to our businesses and the control techniques that we apply to manage them.
+An assessment of the principal risks and uncertainties that may impact our business strategy, earnings or profitability is set out on pages 52 to 59 of the 2021 Annual Report and Accounts legalandgeneral.com/annualreportsummary.
+Notes 7 and 15 to 17 to the financial statements further describe how the above risks relate to our businesses and the control techniques that we apply to manage them.